 - Read through the questions before you answer any of them.
 It’s helpful to slow down and get a good idea of what information you need to provide.
 Look at the menus containing possible answers and explanations, too.
 The wizard lets you move forward and backward through the questions.

 - When in doubt, go with the defaults.
 Since apps are intended to deliver value right away, the preselected answers to wizard questions should result in a useful app.
 With some apps, all the questions don’t have preselected answers.
 In those cases, CRM Analytics reminds you to make a selection.

 - The wizard only lets you fine-tune your analytics experience.
 Wizard settings let you change certain parts of dashboards, such as filters and the fields apps use to calculate KPIs.
 But you can’t control the layout or most app content.
 We’ve predetermined most app elements to give you a useful experience right out of the box.

 - You can only choose a field once.
 The wizard asks you to select fields from standard Salesforce objects, and you can choose a field on each object once and only once.
 This includes standard Salesforce fields as well as any custom fields you’ve set up on an object.

 - Only some answers make sense given the question’s context.
 While wizard questions may let you choose from a multitude of fields, only some work for your app.
 For example, sorting accounts by Photo URL simply doesn’t make sense.

 We won’t show you all these rules in action, but as you experiment further with your own app creation, keep them in mind.
 Until you get the hang of them, go slowly.
 Maybe at first, change just an answer or two.
 Then you can see exactly what each change does.

 Now you can see how the interactive, ready-made dashboards give you a visual summary of your data with only minimal setup on your part.
-Tableau CRM prebuilt apps show you the state of your business using the data you already have in Salesforce.
+CRM Analytics prebuilt apps show you the state of your business using the data you already have in Salesforce.